Nom Nom logo

 It is good to see that a handful of beneficial bacteria were increased with the probiotic supplement.
 However, the canine gut is composed of thousands of different bacterial species.
 They interact and constitute a complex ecological system which is unique to each dog.

 So, how much impact did probiotics actually have on these dogs' gut microbiome overall?
-We began addressing this question using a statistical method called Principal Coordinate Analysis (PCoA).
+This question was addressed using a statistical method called Principal Coordinate Analysis (PCoA).
 This method combines and summarizes the abundance of thousands of bacterial species into a handful of specific factors that can help explain and compare variations of the gut microbiome.

 Like a dog with a bone, digging even further into the results

 As pet parents, we know that no two dogs are the same.
 This is true for their microbiome as well.
-We split the active group into three subgroups — low-responders, mid-responders and high-responders to see how they differed in their responses.
+The active group was split into three subgroups — low-responders, mid-responders and high-responders to see how they differed in their responses.

 Like the subgroup names suggest, some dogs had a big increase in their PCoA4, some had only a small increase, and some even had a drop in the PCoA4 score.
 This is illustrated in the chart below.

-We looked back at the baseline samples from these subgroups and found that high-responders lack many bacteria belonging to the order Lactobacillales (lactic-acid-producing bacteria).
+The baseline samples from these subgroups found that high-responders lack many bacteria belonging to the order Lactobacillales (lactic-acid-producing bacteria).
 On the other hand, the same group had a higher instance of bacteria belonging to the order Enterobacteriales.
 One of them, whose name you may have heard of, is Escherichia coli or E. coli

 For pet parents